OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 In a city that hits you from all sides at all times, it’s worth splurging on a high-end oasis to start and end your days.
 Combining luxury, history, art, culture and cuisine, Bangkok’s most luxurious hotels are bastions of tranquillity in a city that never sleeps.
 If you want the finest five-star spots in Thailand’s capital, here are the most lavish.

 The Mandarin Oriental in Bangkok isn’t just the most luxurious hotel in the city – it’s one of the most luxurious in the world.
 Set along the banks of the Chao Phraya River, the hotel boasts a 140-year history, and provides its guests with world-class service and amenities.
-Perks of the hotel include 24-hour butler service, two-Michelin-star French restaurant Le Normandie and a one-of-a-kind spa with teak wood treatment rooms and massages that will melt away all your stress.
+Perks of the hotel include 24-hour butler service, two-Michelin-starred Le Normandie and a one-of-a-kind spa with teak wood treatment rooms and massages that will melt away all your stress.

 Pulling up to the ultra-luxe Peninsula, on the west side of the Chao Phraya River, is like travelling through time.
 The minute you step inside, you’re on first-name terms with staff as they show you the one-of-a-kind spa, world-class restaurants and pool with its view of passing boats.
 If you want an even more rarefied pick-up, you’re in luck: the Peninsula is the only hotel in the city with its own helipad and door-to-door helicopter service from the airport.